Rugby union in Canada: History

 Following World War I, there was an increase in rugby in Canada, as servicemen rejoined their previous clubs.
-In 1919, a Canadian Services team, the Canadian Expeditionary Force, took part in an Inter-Services Championship played in Great Britain.
+In 1919, a Canadian Services team, the Canadian Expeditionary Force, took part in an Inter-Services Men's Championship played in Great Britain.
 The Championship consisted of matches played between six service teams from Australia, Britain, Canada, New Zealand and South Africa, with the final played at Twickenham.
-The Rugby Union of Canada was formed in 1929, which was followed by a tour of Japan by a Canadian side.
+The Rugby Union of Canada was formed in 1929, which was followed by a men's tour of Japan by a Canadian side.

 During World War II the sport was only played on a limited basis, with most games being played involving mainly members of the Commonwealth Forces.
 In 1949, there were only three active provincial unions — British Columbia, Ontario and Quebec.

 Queen's University RFC from Belfast, toured British Columbia in 1953.

 In 1958, the Carling Cup was set up, which was won by British Columbia, but which lay dormant between 1959 and 1966.
 British Columbia retained the cup until Ontario won it in 1971.

-Canada first broke through into the top rank of rugby nations when it beat a touring Scotland side in 1991, and this was followed by an outstanding performance in the 1991 Rugby World Cup, in which they beat Romania and Fiji, and were narrowly beaten by France, reaching the quarterfinals.
+Canada men first broke through into the top rank of rugby nations when it beat a touring Scotland side in 1991, and this was followed by an outstanding performance in the Men's 1991 Rugby World Cup, in which they beat Romania and Fiji, and were narrowly beaten by France, reaching the quarterfinals.
 In 1992, they compounded their success by beating Wales 26–24.

 Although it was first introduced into eastern Canada, British Columbia has long been seen as the traditional centre of the Canadian game, and although there have often been as many players in Ontario as BC, there has been a steady drift westward of players.
 This westward drift has ensured that Canadian rugby now has an outlook to the Pacific Rim, rather than one merely fed by a heritage of largescale British emigration.